 Amending LEOBOR is about re-building safe and secure neighborhoods.
 With community-led police reform, Delaware can have safer neighborhoods and stronger communities.

-The Delaware Campaign for Fair Policing focuses on transparency and improving community and law enforcement relationships by working to amend the Law Enforcement Officer Bill of Rights (LEOBOR).
+The Reimagining Public Safety Campaign focuses on transparency and improving community and law enforcement relationships by working to amend the Law Enforcement Officer Bill of Rights (LEOBOR).
 By amending LEOBOR, the public will have access to police misconduct records and will have the ability to form Community Review Boards that can hold hearings when police misconduct occurs.

 Our campaign will draw together the most impacted communities, including Black and Latino, immigrant and working class communities to advocate for reforming LEOBOR.
 With a little people power, we can make a big difference in improving police-community relationships and ultimately create safer neighborhoods across Delaware.